Walter Smith (bushman): Early life

 Smith was born at the Arltunga goldfield and was the eldest of eleven children to William Smith, a goldminer of Welsh descent and an Aboriginal woman Topsy White (Topsy Smith).
 Although he had no formal education, his father taught him English and his mother and grandmother taught him eastern Arrernte and Arabana languages.
 Smith spent his childhood in the small mining community, primarily in the company of other Aboriginal children; it was here he learnt to gather bush foods and honed his tracking and direction-finding skills.
-He recalled the first arrival of rabblits in the region which he, and the other Aboriginal children called 'Arintja' or 'Devil'; they were initially afraid of the unfamiliar creatures but soon started catching them to eat.
+He recalled the first arrival of rabbits in the region which he, and the other Aboriginal children called 'Arintja' or 'Devil'; they were initially afraid of the unfamiliar creatures but soon started catching them to eat.

 At the age of 12, in 1910, he accompanied Arrernte people on their last large ceremonial gathering in the Simpson Desert.
 They travelled with camels to a large clay-pan, where traditional hunting and gathering took place.
 After severe drought in 1914-15 drought and the 1919 influenza ceremonial gatherings took place on the desert-fringe cattle stations or at the edges of outback towns instead.